St. Andrew's Regional High School

-St. Andrew's, an independent co-educational Catholic High School of approximately 475 Grade 8–12 students, serves young men and women from Greater Victoria.
+St. Andrew's, an independent co-educational Catholic High School of 380 Grade 8–12 students, serves young men and women in Greater Victoria.

 History

 The school was founded in 1863 as St. Louis College, a Catholic boys' school taught by the Oblate Fathers.
 Initially located on Humboldt Street, it soon moved to a permanent location on Pandora Avenue, where it was the first brick building in Victoria.
 In 1915, responsibility for the school was given over to the Congregation of Christian Brothers.
 The Christian Brothers departed in 1968, at which point the school became co-educational and was renamed to St. Andrews School.
 In 1984 the school moved to its current location and became St. Andrew's Regional High School.

 Independent school status

 St. Andrew's Regional High School is classified as a Group 1 school under British Columbia's Independent School Act.
 It receives 50% funding from the Ministry of Education.
 The school receives no funding for capital costs.
 It is under charge of the Catholic Independent Schools of the Roman Catholic Diocese of Victoria.